Ghana Water Limited

 Ghana Water Limited (GWL) (formerly Ghana Water Company Limited, and previously known as Ghana Water and Sewerage Corporation, Aqua Vitens, and Rand Limited) is the sole government-owned water utility company in Ghana.
 It is responsible for the production, transmission, and distribution of potable water in urban areas across the country.

-As of June 2024, GWL manages and operates eighty-four (84) water supply systems, comprising sixty-one (61) surface water systems and twenty-three (23) groundwater systems, serving an estimated 14 million people nationwide.
+As of June 2024, GWL manages and operates 84 water supply systems, comprising 61 surface water systems and 23 groundwater systems, serving an estimated 14 million people nationwide.
 The company maintains 15 regional offices and 103 district offices.

-On average, GWL produces 950,995 m³ of water per day (equivalent to 209 million gallons per day) against a national demand of 1,129,361 m³ per day (248 million gallons per day).
+On average, GWL produces 950995 m3 of water per day against a national demand of 1129361 m3 gallons per day.
 Urban water supply coverage stands at 84.2%, serving 1,008,301 customers, of which 89% are metered.
-The company employs a total staff strength of 5,755.
+The company employs a total staff strength of 5755.

 History

 Before colonial rule, communities in what is now Ghana relied on natural sources such as streams, rivers, and lakes for water.
 The first organized public water supply system was developed in the gold coast by the British before world war I. During the 1920s, water systems were extended to other towns and cities, including Winneba, Kumasi, and Cape Coast, then the colonial capital.

 Ghana Water Limited was officially established on 1 July 1999 after the Ghana Water and Sewerage corporation was converted into a state-owned limited liability company under the statutory corporations (conversion to companies) act 461 of 1993, as amended by LI 1648.